Posts Tagged: chrome

 Google Chrome 15

-If you’re a Google Chrome user, you’ll be interested to know the next version of Google’s own web browser, Chrome 15, has just been released!
+If you’re a Chrome user, you’ll be interested to know the next version of Google’s browser, Chrome 15, has just been released!

-MIDAS is fully compatible with Chrome 15 because as part of our ongoing commitment to our web based scheduling software, here at MIDAS HQ we regularly test our web app in pre-release builds of all 5 major browsers before final versions are released!
-This helps us to identify as early as possible any potential incompatibilities, so that we can address them before a major browser update such as this is made available to the wider public!
+MIDAS is fully compatible with Chrome 15.
+That’s because as part of our ongoing commitment to our web based scheduling software, we regularly test our web app in pre-release builds of all 5 major browsers before final versions are released!
+This helps us identify as early as possible any potential incompatibilities with our software.
+We can then address these before a major browser update such as this is made available to the wider public!

-Chrome 15 is a free update, and one of the things we love about Chrome is that it silently updates itself with no user interaction (other than a restart!) required.
+Chrome 15 is a free update, and one of the things we love about Chrome is that it silently updates itself.
+No user interaction (other than a browser restart) is required.
 This ensures that you’re always using the most stable, secure and up-to-date version of Google Chrome!

 Chrome may pass Firefox as the world's second-most-popular browser by the end of the year